TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Active.md

 <br />

-To start enumerating this service, we're going to run this simple `netexec` oneliner:
+To begin enumerating this service, we're going to run this simple `netexec` oneliner:

 <br />